Southborough Community Power Choice

 Electricity aggregation is form of group electricity purchasing for residents and businesses in Southborough.
 In an aggregation, the Town uses the bulk purchasing power of the entire community to negotiate the best price possible for everyone for the supplier services portion of your National Grid electricity bill, then signs a contract with an electricity supplier on behalf of the community.
 National Grid will continue to deliver your electricity, but a different company will supply it, and that company’s rate will be used to calculate the Supplier Services portion of your National Grid electricity bill.

-Southborough has signed a 24-month contract with Public Power to supply electricity to Southborough from February 2018 through February 2020.
+Southborough has signed a contract with Public Power to supply electricity to Southborough through February 2020.

 New electricity supply choices

-The program offers two new alternatives to Eversource Basic Service:
+The program offers two alternatives to Eversource Basic Service:

 - Power Choice Standard: This is the default option.
 All National Grid Basic Service customers will be automatically enrolled in Power Choice Standard.
 Like National Grid’s Basic Service, Power Choice Standard meets minimum state requirements for integrating renewable energy.